ou524u/MotionCritic/README.md

-# Aligning Motion Generation with Human Perceptions (ICLR 2025)
+# Aligning Human Motion Generation with Human Perceptions (ICLR 2025)

-This repository contains the PyTorch implementation of the paper "Aligning Motion Generation with Human Perceptions".
+This repository contains the PyTorch implementation of the paper "Aligning Human Motion Generation with Human Perceptions".
 <!-- submitted to NeurIPS 2024, D&B track. -->